Bill Text: CA SB1490 | 2023-2024 | Regular Session | Chaptered

 (2) Nothing in this subdivision shall interfere with preexisting contractual obligations between a food delivery platform and a food facility.

-(1) How charges for customer order or delivery errors are calculated.
+(1) How charges for customer order and delivery errors are calculated.

 (2) How charges related to errors are allocated between the food delivery platform and the food facility.